BangyaoZhao/GLASS/README.md

-# Multivariate Regression with the GLASS prior
+# Bayesian Inference on Brain-Computer Interfaces via GLASS

-The file `shrek.py` is a python module, users can download and use it.
+The folder `glass` is a python module.
 The file `example.ipynb` is an example of using the code.